All Episodes

 Her uncle was beaten relentlessly.

-And they were they were almost killed every day.
+And they were almost killed every day.

-First of all, thank you for your efforts, Corey Mills for his efforts, others involved for their efforts.
+First of all, thank you for your efforts, Corey Mills, for his efforts, others involved for their efforts.

 The Taliban wouldn't let them do it.

-Yeah, Sean, I want to appreciate uh I want to tell you I appreciate you having me on the show, and thank you for having uh Miriam, who's one of my constituents on the show, who let just make sure all of your uh your listeners understand, she is an American citizen.
+I want to tell you, I appreciate you having me on the show, and thank you for having Miriam, who's one of my constituents on the show, who just make sure all of your listeners understand, she is an American citizen.

-She was born in Afghanistan, her husband was born in Afghanistan, and they are U.S. citizens, blue basket holders that live here.
+And they are U.S. citizens, blue passport holders that live here.

 That's exactly what happened.

-They started trying to get out, they worked, you know, they they her husband called my office to start with, which was a natural thing to do.
+Her husband called my office to start with, which was a natural thing to do.

 They were starting to get panicked.